 However there is an existing 3.7 metre high wall on the site's western boundary, which will be retained and the eaves height of the two storey dwelling at 4.7 metres would be only marginally higher than the existing wall.
 In addition, a distance of over 5 metres will be maintained between the flank wall of unit 1 and the side boundary with Appletree Cottage.
 Given these factors and the orientation of the proposed development, it is not considered that there would be a material loss of daylight or sunlight to the occupiers of that property.
-With regard to other surrounding development, it is not considered that there would be sited a sufficient distance away from adjoining properties.
+With regard to other surrounding development, it is not considered that there would be a material loss of daylight or sunlight to neighbouring occupiers, as the proposed dwellings would be sited a sufficient distance away from adjoining properties.
 The proposal is considered to be consistent with Policy BE20 of the Hillingdon Local Plan: Part Two - Saved UDP Policies (November 2012) and relevant design guidance.